shf/HMScrapper/Readme.md

 3. Open http://localhost:5000 with your web browser.

 Tutorial on how to use Postgre on Heroku and sqlite on Django local [here](https://medium.com/@BennettGarner/deploying-django-to-heroku-connecting-heroku-postgres-fcc960d290d1)

+Unfortunately Heroku is blocked by H&M and in line 25 in views, where we want to parse information from the html file, response 403 occurs.

+Remaining work:
+1. Work on add-user feature to find if something is available in a particular size.

+We have seen that using online proxies does not help to deroute the blocking of AWS ips.